hufihaf/Markdown-Mindmaps/DataLakehouse.md

 - I have a lot of data from a variety of sources.
 I need this data centralized and accesible with APIs.
 - An AWS Datalake is the best option here.
-- 6/30/25 -> set up the S3 bucket and ingest data from sam.gov
+- 6/30/25 -> set up the S3 bucket. failed to set up API ingestion (no permissions).